- How to Use the Cut Stair Tool Correctly.

 In the Failing solution, the Office Tower and the Restaurant are not "at least 210' apart."
 The Pedestrian Plaza is approximately 1,000 s.f. undersized.
 The south west portion and the north east corner of the Pedestrian Plaza do not receive noonday summer sun.

-In the passing solution, the west handrail at the bottom of the stair causes a reduction in the width of egress.
+In the passing solution, the west handrail at the bottom of the stair comes dangerously close to reducing in the width of egress.
 In order to maintain the egress width, the distance between the end of the handrail and the north wall must be at least equal to the clear width between the handrails on the stair, in this case 52".
 As a potential code violation, this could be a significant error.
 The 12” extension could be turned 90 degrees to the west to avoid the issue.

 In the passing and failing solutions, the wall-side handrail on the upper ramp from 30" to 25", is unnecessary Because the rise between landings is 6" or less.

 Stair Design Vignette: